• Skip to main content

 Guiding the Profession

-After decades of access and privacy laws being on the books, and practitioners (and employers and HR professionals) guessing at what it takes to be a privacy or access professional, a few visionary PACC leaders had a bright idea: They decided to do something to formalize a profession that had come into existence in reaction to laws being enacted, but with little guidance or structure.
+After decades of access and privacy laws being on the books, and practitioners (and employers and HR professionals) guessing at what it takes to be a privacy or access professional, a few visionaries decided to do something to formalize a profession that had emerged as a reaction to laws being enacted, but with little guidance or structure.

-In 2009, after years of research and development, with support and participation of employers and data protection regulators across jurisdictions, PACC published the Essential Trilogy — the foundational Core Competencies & Professional Standards, the Common Body of Knowledge (CBK), and the principal Code of Conduct for the profession — and launched the PACC’s Professional Certification Program, which embodies the concepts in the Essential Trilogy.
+In 2009, after years of research and development, PACC published the Essential Trilogy — the foundational Core Competencies & Professional Standards, the Common Body of Knowledge (CBK), and the principal Code of Conduct for the profession.
+With the support and participation of regulators and employers across jurisdictions, PACC also launched the Professional Certification Program, which embodies the concepts in the Essential Trilogy.

-What PACC started as a forward-looking endeavor has become the first National Standard of competency for privacy, access, and data protection professionals:
+PACC’s visionary endeavor became CAN/CIOSC 109-1 — the first National Standard of Competency for privacy, access, and data protection professionals

-Although developed long before the GDPR, the concepts reflected in PACC’s Core Competencies & Professional Standards, the Common Body of Knowledge, and Code of Conduct — which are embodied in PACC’s Professional Certification Program and the National Standard — reflect current global data protection and information governance requirements
+The concepts reflected in PACC’s Core Competencies & Professional Standards, the Common Body of Knowledge, and Code of Conduct — which are embodied in PACC’s Professional Certification Program and the National Standard — are relevant to organizations across the public, private, government, and not-for-profit sectors and reflect current global data protection and information governance requirements.

 Footer